Yearly Overview, 2024-2025

 Speech Contest — Usually the 2nd or 3rd Monday Meeting in March.

+Usually in Marc, the 205 Speech Contest is Monday February 10th.
 At the club stage of the Speech Contest, 4-5 club Finalist come to our Monday meeting and present their speech.
 The winner continues on to the District level.

 The Dictionary Project— During the School Year - Dates are Announced Each Year